 5) Recreational facility to help the youth develop physically and encourage healthier lifestyles.
 Funds are needed to erect an outdoor ball court and an indoor gymnasium.
 The cost of this venture is approximate US$25,000.

-Presentation of funds for charities in Guyana
+Presentation of funds to the Buxton Heritage Club in Guyana

 President John Newton, Secretary Lorna Campbell and other executive members of Buxton Heritage Fund, were presented a check for $1,000.00 by the Caribbean Association of Texas.
 The funds will be used to support kids in Buxton Village Guyana in their education and nutrition.

-CAT takes Soca Warriors shopping
+CAT takes Soca Warriors of Trinidad shopping

 The Trinidad & Tobago Women’s Soccer team in Dallas needed vital supplies such as food and water and the Caribbean Association of Texas stepped up and bought them water, Gatorade, and other items as needed.
 Suzan Cameron, our PR officer picked up some of the girls from the hotel and took them to Walmart to purchase items that they needed.
 Many other individuals and associations stepped up, Island Divas, DJ Mike Kiss to name a few.

-Having lunch with the Women Soca Warriors
+Having lunch with the Women Soca Warriors of Trinidad

 Our heartfelt thanks go out to the Walker family for hosting this luncheon and showing the girls and coaches true Trini hospitality.